 Meetings.
 The next meeting of Beetley Parish Council will be held on Thursday 5th November 2015 at 7.30p.m. at the Village Hall, Beetley.
 Planning applications are available for viewing from 7.15 p.m.
 Minutes.
 The full minutes are available for viewing on the Beetley Parish website, beetleypc.norfolkparishes.gov.uk, or by contacting the Clerk on 01362 861112 email@example.com.

-A meeting of Beetley Parish Council was held on Thursday 2nd July 2015 at Beetley Village Hall.
-There were present five Parish Councillors one of whom, Councillor R Richmond, is also the District Councillor for Beetley Parish, County Councillor M Kiddle Morris and one parishioner.
+A meeting of Beetley Parish Council was held on Thursday 4th June 2015 at Beetley Village Hall.
+There were present five Parish Councillors one of whom, Councillor R Richmond, is also the District Councillor for Beetley Parish.

 Planning.
 Applications.
-No objection was raised to the extensions and alterations to convert garage into annexe at 22A Elmham Road.
+There were no applications to consider.
 Decisions.
-The proposed erection of two detached four bedroom dwellings with garages and gardens on Bittering Street had been refused permission by Breckland Council.
+The proposed erection of two detached two storey dwellings with associated garages and gardens on Stoney Lane had been refused permission by Breckland Council.

 Beetley River Meadows.
 A problem is still occurring with the depositing of dog waste in the standard litter bins.
 Would dog owners please use the bins that are marked for dog waste.
-There had been complaints that the brash from the cutting of the trees had been left in an unsightly manner.
-All Councillors who had visited the area did not find that this was a problem.
-The Environment Agency is to be contacted again about the weed growth in the river bordering the river meadows as it had promised that this would be sprayed.
+The trees have been cleared from the river and the canopy to the rear of the play area has been lifted to provide easier usage of the area.